nilomr/pykanto/README.md

 <br>

 ### Datasets
-There are three very small vocalisation datasets packaged with `pykanto`, used for unit tests and demonstration purposes.
+There are three small vocalisation datasets packaged with `pykanto`, used for unit tests and demonstration purposes.
 These will be downloaded automatically when you install the library.